How much should you pay for an electronic medical records (EMR) system?

 It can take days of online research and meetings with vendors to understand how much a new or replacement system will actually cost your business.
 And after all that, you might end up paying more than expected for features you need, but assumed were being offered by the vendor for no extra charge.

-With this in mind, we’ve compiled this comprehensive guide.
-Use this guide to compare the pricing of top-rated EMR solutions, learn how much others are spending and find the ideal product that fits your price point.
+With this in mind, we’ve compiled this comprehensive guide to help you compare the pricing of top-rated EMR solutions, learn how much others are spending, and find the ideal product that fits your price point.

-Medical software vendors often do not disclose pricing information on their websites.
+Medical software providers often do not disclose pricing information on their websites.
 Instead, they encourage potential buyers to contact their sales team for an estimate.

-It’s difficult to find EMR price listings because of the many factors that can impact the total cost of ownership (TCO).
+Part of the reason it’s so difficult to find EMR price listings is because of the many factors that can impact the total cost of ownership (TCO).
 Here are some factors that affect pricing: